btannady/projects/README.md

 <h2 id="statsTracker">"Strategy Stats" | Real-time Statistics Tracking Program</h2>
+Created using Riot Games Developer API to effectively track live gameplay statistics.
 Enormous stockpiles of data is transferred using JSON files and algorithmically arranged to effectively assist players in identifying statistically-proven strengths and weaknesses of their teammates and opponents.
-This program is meant to act as a competitive gameplay tool for League of Legends players.
 <br />
 <br />
-Created using Riot Games' developer API to effectively track live gameplay statistics.
-Users are given the ability to quickly search in real-time for performance history statistics pertaining to their teammates and opponents.
+This program is meant to act as a competitive gameplay software tool for League of Legends players.
+Users of 'Strategy Stats' are given the ability to quickly search in real-time for performance history data pertaining to their teammates and opponents.
 <br />
 <br />
 Made with Python and Riot Games Developer API.